5 Facebook Marketing Tips for Small Businesses

 Understand Your Audience

 Of course you would like your posts to reach everyone with a Facebook profile, but that is not a realistic expectation.
 You need to narrow down your efforts and define the target audience who would be most interested in your products or services.
-Targeted marketing is always more effective than general ads with no direction, and you should base all of your marketing efforts on what would be most effective towards your target audience.
+Targeted marketing is more effective than general ads with no direction, and you should base all of your marketing efforts on what would be most effective.

 Post Relevant, Interesting Content